1923 FA Cup final: Celebration and homecoming

-After the match the Bolton players and officials attended a dinner in London attended by Lord Leverhulme and the two MPs for Bolton; Sir William Edge and William Russell.
+After the match, the Bolton players and officials attended a dinner in London attended by Lord Leverhulme and the two MPs for Bolton; Sir William Edge and William Russell.
 The next day they had lunch at the House of Commons, at which former Prime Minister David Lloyd George proposed the toast.

 The Bolton players returned home by train, with two dining cars attached for the team, and were greeted at Moses Gate railway station by the chairman of Farnworth District Council before going on to a reception hosted by the Mayor.
 The club presented each of the victorious players with a gold watch.

 The West Ham side returned home on a motor-bus, accompanied by an informal convoy of private motor-cars that were also heading home from the game.
 As the West Ham team neared the River Lea, their borough boundary, they switched to a specially organised tramcar hired by the borough council.
-The tramcar’s illuminated features included the club badge of crossed irons on the front of the tram, together with the motto “Well done Hammers”.
+As well as the team, the tramcar also carried a band from the Metropolitan Police; its illuminated features included the club badge of crossed irons on the front of the tram, together with the motto “Well done Hammers”.
 A second decorated tramcar carried Council dignitaries.

 The trams toured the streets of West and East Ham, watched by a crowd of hundreds of thousands of people, who packed the streets to greet the returning team and celebrate the occasion.
 On the Sunday, there was another parade, attended by even larger numbers of people, and the team then attended a service at the East Ham Congregational Church.

 Finishing the season

 Bolton had completed their league season with a 13th place finish, the Saturday before their cup final, but West Ham still had two games to play.
-They travelled to Sheffield to play The Wednesday on the Monday after the cup final, winning 2-0.
+They travelled to Sheffield to play The Wednesday on the Monday after the cup final, winning 2–0.
 The following Saturday, they hosted Notts County but lost 1–0.
 The win meant Notts County finished first in the division, ahead of West Ham, but West Ham still managed to secure second place and promotion to the First Division for the first time in their history.